What Is Active Discovery?

 Active Discovery is the process by which LogicMonitor determines all of the similar components of a particular type on a given system, what we call DataSource instances.
 The output of an Active Discovery process is one or more instances for which we can collect a particular type of data.

 Active Discovery is extremely valuable for ensuring that monitoring remains up to date with changes in your environment.
-For example, Active Discovery ensures that each new VM created on your virtualization stack is discovered and monitored, or that each new volume added your storage system is discovered and monitored for utilization and latency.
+For example, Active Discovery ensures that each new VM created on your virtualization stack is discovered and monitored, or that each new volume added to your storage system is discovered and monitored for utilization and latency.
 Without Active Discovery, you'd have to remember to manually update your monitoring instances every time you made a change to your production environment.

 How Frequently Does Active Discovery Look for Instances?